Emily Isaacson Biography

 Her parents lived in Mission at the foot of Bear Mountain, near Westminster Abbey.
 After moving back to Canada, Emily Isaacson wrote the three volumes of THE FLEUR-DE-LIS, for which she became world-famous in this home, in her blue and white Victorian bedroom.

 Emily Isaacson began writing poetry at age ten, where she lived on Vancouver Island.
 She was first published at age thirteen for her poem, "The Wild Madonna" in a journal for doctor's offices.
-Although she usually had a secret stash under the bed, her hiding place as a child; she in her lifetime published over 1,550 individual poems and hundreds of prose poems.
-They were produced in over twelve books of poetry.
-She also did an art gallery exhibit (2010) and participated in three online exhibits during Covid (2021), published a photography assay (2008), and an illustrated children's book (2007).
+Although she usually had a secret stash under the bed, her hiding place as a child; in her lifetime, Emily Isaacson published over 1,550 individual poems and hundreds of prose poems.
+They were produced in thirteen books of poetry.
+She also did a solo art gallery exhibit (2010) and participated in three online exhibits during Covid (2021), published a photography assay (2008), and an illustrated children's book (2007).

 Isacson's refined taste in what she would write and publish established her as somewhat of a Canadian icon.
 They were depicting her style in hair and clothing from the front of Cosmopolitan UK to the runways of Europe.
 We at the WLI preserve her immortal legacy.

 Isaacson had numerous publishers, and also published at the WLI under her own imprint Potter's House Press.
 She was studied by McMaster University in a study on Canadian Authors in 2016.

-Emily Isaacson takes photographs at Fish Trap Creek nature reserve in Abbotsford where she enjoys the ducks, geese, and other birds.
+Emily Isaacson takes photographs at Fish Trap Creek nature reserve where she enjoys the ducks, geese, and other birds while living in Abbotsford.